vahona/final-project/README.md

   **Development**

-  There are some way that you can open this website:
+  There are some ways that you can open this website:

    First of all, you will see a homepage which is the home of the website.
 It contains some links.
 So you have to click those links if you want to read the detail of the topic.